Enhancing accuracy with an adaptive discretization for the non-local integro-partial differential equations involving initial time singularities: Introduction

-Several attempts have been made to develop accurate, stable, and high-order approximations for fractional derivatives.
-Among them, the $L1$ discretization is a good approximation, which has been widely used in \cite{SantraAnovel2022,GraciaConvergence2018}, for fractional problems having initial weak singularities.
-The method provides first-order convergence on any subdomain away from the origin, whereas it produces a lower rate of convergence over the entire region (this phenomenon is highlighted in \cite{SantraAnalysis2022,SantraAnalysis2021}).
-Even though the nonuniform mesh is more effective than the uniform mesh in capturing the initial layer, it fails to occur with second-order accuracy \cite{SantraAnalytical2023}.
-Furthermore, considering the higher regularity assumption for the solution of the fractional problems, the $L1$ discretization gives $O((\Delta t)^{2-\alpha})$ accuracy \cite{GaoAfinite2012}, where $\Delta t$ denotes the step length in the time direction.
-In an attempt to develop high-order accuracy, Gao {\em et al.} \cite{GaoAnew2014} developed an efficient approximation called $L1$-$2$ scheme, which gives $O((\Delta t)^{3-\alpha})$ temporal accuracy at $t_n~ (n\geq 2)$ but at $t_1$, it produces $O((\Delta t)^{2-\alpha})$ convergence rate.
-In contrast, Alikhanov \cite{AlikhanovAnew2015} constructed $L2$-$1_\sigma$ scheme that generates a temporal accuracy $O((\Delta t)^{3-\alpha})$ for all $t_n~(n\geq 1)$.
+For a comprehensive study of fractional-order problems, including FDEs and FOIDEs with initial time singularities, we refer the readers to the works of Chen {\em et al.} \cite{ChenAnanalysis2019}, Santra {\em et al.} \cite{SantraHigherorder2023}, Babaei and Salehi \cite{BabaeiAnefficient2021}, and Dehghan {\em et al.} \cite{DehghanALegendre2018}.
+It is important to note that semi-analytical approaches such as the Adomian decomposition method \cite{SantraAnovelapproach2022}, the homotopy analysis method \cite{AbbasbandyOnconvergence2013}, and the variational iteration method \cite{HamoudModified2018} tend to be less accurate.
+These methods often require a lot of iterations to reach the desired accuracy, which makes the process more time-consuming.
+Several attempts have been made to develop accurate, stable, and high-order approximations for the fractional derivatives.
+Among them, the $L1$ discretization is a good approximation, which has been widely used in \cite{GraciaConvergence2018,SantraAnovel2022}, for fractional problems having unbounded time derivative at $t=0$.
+The method provides first-order convergence on any subdomain away from the origin, whereas it produces a $\mathcal{O}(N^{-\alpha})$ accurate solution over the entire region, where $N$ denotes the number of mesh intervals towards the temporal direction.
+This phenomenon is highlighted in \cite{SantraAnalysis2022,SantraAnalysis2021}.
+Even though the non-uniform mesh is more effective than the uniform mesh in capturing the initial layer, it fails to occur with second-order accuracy \cite{StynesErroranalysis2017}.
+Furthermore, considering the higher regularity assumption for the solution of the fractional problems, the $L1$ discretization gives $\mathcal{O}(N^{-(2-\alpha)})$ accuracy \cite{GaoAfinite2012}.
+In an attempt to develop high-order accuracy, Gao {\em et al.} \cite{GaoAnew2014} developed an efficient approximation called $L1$-$2$ scheme, which gives $\mathcal{O}(N^{-(3-\alpha)})$ temporal accuracy at $t_n~ (n\geq 2)$ but at $t_1$, it produces $\mathcal{O}(N^{-(2-\alpha)})$ convergence rate.
+In contrast, Alikhanov \cite{AlikhanovAnew2015} constructed the $L2$-$1_\sigma$ scheme on a uniform mesh that provides $\mathcal{O}(N^{-(3-\alpha)})$ accurate solution for all $t_n~(n\geq 1)$ for which the solution resides in $C^3(\overline{\Omega}_t)$, where $C^3(\overline{\Omega}_t)$ denotes the space of all functions whose third-order temporal derivatives exist and are continuous on $\overline{\Omega}_t$.
+However, the present work focuses on constructing a hybrid approach based on the $L2$-$1_\sigma$ scheme and the multi-dimensional Haar wavelets, which is designed on a non-uniform mesh in time to address the time singularity of the proposed model for $\Omega\subset\mathbb{R}^2$.

-To the best of our knowledge, there is no work available in the literature that uses wavelet decomposition and $L2$-$1_\sigma$ scheme to construct a higher-order numerical approximation in the context of one and two-dimensional TFIPDEs involving convection-diffusion-reaction terms.
-The major contributions of the present study are highlighted as follows: